NTT123/pax/README.md

 ## Optimizers<a id="optimizers"></a>

-Pax has its optimizers implemented in a separate library [opax](https://github.com/ntt123/opax).
+PAX has its optimizers implemented in a separate library [opax](https://github.com/ntt123/opax).
 The `opax` library supports many common optimizers such as `adam`, `adamw`, `sgd`, `rmsprop`.
 Visit opax's github repository for more information.

 ## Module transformations<a id="transformations"></a>

-A module transformation is a pure function that inputs Pax's modules and outputs Pax's modules.
+A module transformation is a pure function that inputs PAX's modules and outputs PAX's modules.
-A Pax program can be seen as a series of module transformations.
+A PAX program can be seen as a series of module transformations.

-Pax provides several module transformations:
+PAX provides several module transformations:

 - `pax.select_{parameters,states}`: select parameter/state leaves.
 - `pax.apply_gradients`: update model & optimizer using gradients.